 The name bougainvillea comes from the French seafarer named Louis-Antoine de Bougainville.
 The doctor on his ship discovered this plant in Tahiti and dedicated it to the captain.
 These fast-growing trees are well suited for almost any bonsai style you wish to create.

-How to Care for Bougainvillea Bonsai
+Caring for Your Bougainvillea Bonsai

 Taking care of bougainvillea bonsai trees is fairly easy and straightforward.
 These are outdoor trees that like a lot of light, and they should be placed indoors in the fall.
 Use a well draining soil as these trees do not like soil wetness.
 Water when the soil gets slightly dry.
 The frequency at which you should feed your tree depends on whether the fertilizer is solid or liquid.
 Pruning can be done regularly, but use caution when wiring mature branches.